 Dietrich: My favorite was "the Disoriented Express."

-Waiting For A Break: Harris is waiting for one as a writer; he eventually gets his book Blood on the Badge (which he affectionately refers to as "Bob") published.
-Dietrich isn't really waiting for one, but according to a character who claims to be a time traveler from the future (and who for the most part doesn't show any other obvious signs of being crazy, so that the detectives all wind up halfway believing him), eventually gets one anyway.
+- Waiting for a Break: Dietrich isn't really waiting for one, but according to a character who claims to be a time traveler from the future (and who for the most part doesn't show any other obvious signs of being crazy, so that the detectives all wind up halfway believing him), he eventually gets one anyway.
 The character's reaction to learning who Dietrich is strongly implies he's a household name in the future.

 Dietrich (as everyone else stares at him following this revelation): I couldn't have done it without you guys.

-Write Who You Know: Gets Det.
+- Write Who You Know: in-universe Gets Det.
 Harris in trouble when his thinly veiled portrait of sleazy attorney Arnold Ripner in his novel isn't veiled enough.

 - Steve Landesberg appeared as accused fake priest "Father" Paul in the Series 2 episode "Doomsday" before being cast as Dietrich later in the season.